Maintenance Advice for Newly Installed Home Appliances

 Switch off high-power appliances like air conditioning units or heaters.
 This reduces strain on the power supply and prevents surges from compromising the system’s safety.

-Avoid using electrical items near damp areas, such as windows or doors exposed to rainwater.
-Conductive material in wet conditions can lead to dangerous electric shocks.
+Steer clear of using electrical items near damp areas, like windows or doors exposed to rain.
+Conductive materials in wet conditions can pose serious electric shock risks.

 Watch for flickering lights or irregular power supply.
 These electrical signs may indicate faults in the connecting line or associated wiring.
 Contact a licensed electrician for verification tests and assistance.